ASCCC Philosophical Statement for Open Meetings

 Executive Committee Meetings

 The Academic Senate staff will publish a calendar of all Executive Committee meetings by August 1st of each year.
-The agenda for each meeting will be posted to the Senate’s website and distributed to member senates using the senate presidents’ listserv at least three working days prior to the beginning of the meeting.
+The agenda for each meeting will be posted to the ASCCC website and distributed to member senates using the ASCCC Senate Presidents’ Listserv at least three working days prior to the beginning of the meeting.
 Agendas will include the location of the meeting, the start and end times for the meeting, and contact information for those seeking additional information about the meetings.

-A conference call can be established at any meeting with prior notice.
-Any individual requiring the availability of a conference call for an Executive Committee meeting must notify the senate office at least 48 hours prior to the beginning of the meeting.
+A teleconference or other remote connection can be established for any Executive Committee meeting with prior notice.
+Any interested guest or other individual requiring the availability of a remote connection for an Executive Committee meeting must notify the ASCCC Office at least 48 hours prior to the beginning of the meeting.

 The Academic Senate will choose meeting locations that are capable of accommodating individuals with disabilities.
-Individuals that may need special assistance should contact the senate office at least 48 hours before the meeting for staff to make arrangements.
+Individuals that may need special assistance should contact the ASCCC Office at least 48 hours before the meeting in order for staff to make arrangements.
 Additionally, documents included in the agenda can be made available in alternative formats.
-Requests for alternative formats should be submitted to the senate office at least 48 hours prior to the meeting.
+Requests for alternative formats should be submitted to the ASCCC Office at least 48 hours prior to the meeting.

 Executive Committee Meeting Agendas

 All items to be discussed at Executive Committee meetings will appear on the published agenda.
-Each agenda item will be submitted on an approved agenda form that will include a brief description of the item, the action required, and the approximate time for the discussion.
-All agenda forms must be submitted to the senate office prior to the agenda deadline.
+Each agenda item will be submitted by an Executive Committee member on an approved agenda item form that will include a brief description of the item, the action required, and the approximate time for the discussion.
+All agenda item forms must be submitted to the ASCCC Office prior to the agenda deadline.
+Agenda deadlines for each academic year are available in the calendar of previous agendas.
 Any agenda item submitted with an incomplete or incorrect agenda form will be returned to the requestor.

-Urgent agenda items may be added to the agenda if 2/3 or the Executive Committee members present agree.
-An urgent agenda item must require an action by the Executive Committee prior to the next scheduled meeting.
+Urgent agenda items may be added to the agenda at the time of the meeting if 2/3 of the Executive Committee members present agree.
+An urgent agenda item must require an action by the Executive Committee prior to the next scheduled meeting and must be a matter of which the Executive Committee could not have been aware at the time that the agenda was published.
 Items that are deemed to not be urgent may be included on the next meeting’s agenda.